-Development that supports the maintenance and diversification of the rural economy, including small scale business development and rural tourism projects, and the vitality of local communities will be supported provided it is compatible with policies for protecting the Green Belt, the Kent Downs and High Weald Areas of Outstanding Natural Beauty and the landscape character of other rural parts of the District and that it takes account of infrastructure requirements.
+Development that supports the maintenance and diversification of the rural economy, including development for agriculture, forestry, small scale business development and rural tourism projects, and the vitality of local communities will be supported provided it is compatible with policies for protecting the Green Belt, the Kent Downs and High Weald Areas of Outstanding Natural Beauty conserves and enhances the value and character of the District's woodland and the landscape character of other rural parts of the District and that it takes account of infrastructure requirements.

 The provisions of the Countryside Assessment will be applied in evaluating developments affecting the countryside and in developing countryside projects.
-It will be updated to have thestatus of a Supplementary Planning Document
+It will be updated to have the status of a Supplementary Planning Document

-Working with partners the Management Plan proposals for the Kent Downs and High Weald AONBs will be implemented
+Working with partners the Management Plan proposals for the Kent Downs and HighWeald AONBs will be implemented